-The CCC's main research activities focus on basic, translational and clinical research and occur within three main structures: the CCC-Clusters, the CCC-Units and the CCC-Platforms.
+The CCC's main research activities focus on basic, translational and clinical research and occur within main structures; the CCC-Clusters, the CCC-Units and the CCC-Platforms.

-The 7 CCC-Clusters focus on specific research topics in oncology which are:

-Genetics and Epigenetics; Immunology and Inflammation; Experimental Therapy and Drug Resistance; Microenvironment, Vasculature and Metastasis; Cell Signalling and Metabolism; Biomarker Development; Diagnostic and Therapeutic Techniques
+The 7 CCC Clusters focus on specific research topics in oncology which are: Genetics and Epigenetics; Immunology and Inflammation; Toxicology, Adverse Drug Effects and Cancer Prevention; Experimental Therapy and Drug Resistance; Microenvironment, Vasculature and Metastasis; Cell Signalling and Metabolism; Diagnostic and Therapeutic Techniques.

-The 8 CCC-Units focus on different tumor entities and operate closely associated with the respective tumorboard.
-Thus there are the Breast Health Center, the Central Nervous System Tumor Unit, the Colorectal Cancer Unit, the the Gastroesophageal Tumor Unit, Gynecologic Cancer Unit, the Musculosceletal Tumors Unit, the Pancreatic Cancer Unit and the Urologic Oncology Unit
+The 9 CCC Units focus on different tumor entities and operate closely associated with the respective tumorboard.
+Thus there are the Breast Health Center, the Central Nervous System Tumor Unit, the Colorectal Cancer Unit, the Gastroesophageal Tumor Unit, Gynecologic Cancer Unit, the Musculosceletal Tumors Unit, the Neuroendocrine Tumor Unit, the Pancreatic Cancer Unit and the Urologic Oncology Unit.

-The CCC-Platforms bundle technological and oncological know-how.
-Currently, three CCC-Platforms exist: the platform for Molecular Oncological Diagnostics and Therapies; the Platform for Extravasation and the Drug & Target Screening Unit.
+The CCC-Platforms bundle technological and and oncological know-how.
+Currently, six CCC-Platforms exist: the platform for Molecular Diagnostics und Treatments in Oncology; the Platform Extravasation; the platform for Side effects-Management, Supportive Care & Rehabilitation; the platform for Sexual Health in Cancer Patients, the platform for Cancer Nursing Research and the platform for Drug & Target Screening.

-The CCC runs four oncological Ph.D.-programs, sponsors the Summer School (a program for students), hosts lecture series for experts (the monthly CCC Grand Rounds and the Improptu Talks) and organizes a cancer course for laypeople, the Cancer t.b.d.

-School CCC Vienna.
+The CCC runs four oncological Ph.D.-programs, sponsors the Summer School on Oncology (a program for students), hosts lecture series for experts (CCC Excellence Lecture and unit-, platform-or clustermeetings) and organizes a cancer course for the general public, the Cancer School CCC Vienna.
 There is also a special course for cancer and study nurses.